dannywillems/ocaml-cordova-plugin-inappbrowser/README.md

 [Example
 application](https://github.com/dannywillems/ocaml-cordova-plugin-inappbrowser-example).

-## What does cordova-plugin-device-motion do ?
+## What does cordova-plugin-inappbrowser do ?

 ```
 This plugin provides a web browser view that displays when calling